Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 	- In case of success, remove 1 H from it.
 - Capture a Building, by turning its Pips to your color.
 When turning pips, if you turn a neutral one, instead turn two.

+# Map

+## Tiles
+The map is made up of a grid of hexagonal tiles.
+These tiles can be empty, have buildings, ally or enemy units in any combination.
+- Any tile with a building in considered a Fortification Tile and can be targetted for Shooting
+- Tiles with enemy units or enemy deployed buildings are considered Enemy Tiles
+- Fortification Tiles with units inside are considered Occupied Buildings.

 # Fortifications